Cork gardaí thwart pirate 'TV cards' operation which could have cost providers €20m

-Gardaí in Cork have dismantled a vast TV piracy operation which could have cost two of the largest providers up to €20m in lost revenue.
+Gardaí in Cork have pulled the plug on a large sophisticated pay-TV piracy operation which could have cost two of the largest providers in Ireland up to €20m in lost revenue.

-The full extent of the illegal operation was exposed today following a protracted investigation which culminated in a series of coordinated early morning raids across the city.
+The scale of the illegal operation was exposed today following a protracted investigation which culminated in a series of coordinated early morning raids across the city.

-Documentation seized during the searches shows the operation had a customer service base of between 15,000 and 20,000 people nationwide - all of whom have had their TV service disconnected.
+Documentation seized during the searches shows the operation had a customer base of between 15,000 and 20,000 nationwide - all of whom have had their illegal TV service disconnected.

+Supt Mick Comyns, who is leading the investigation, said no arrests were made.

-The investigation was launched several months ago on foot of an initial complaint from Virgin Media about pay-tv piracy.
+The investigation was launched several months ago on foot of an initial complaint from Virgin Media who had concerns about pay-tv piracy.
 Sky Ireland subsequently made a similar complaint.

-They were assisted by technical experts from Sky Ireland and Virgin Media.

-The results of their investigations led to this morning’s raids.
-The media company’s technical advisors were involved in the operation.
+The results of their investigations culminated in today's searches.
+The technical advisors from the media companies were also involved in the operation.

 A team of up to 40 gardaí and detectives from the Cork City Garda Division searched seven premises, both business and residential properties at addresses across the city, and recovered a large amount of electronic equipment.